Dark Night of the Scarecrow: Cast

+Production

+Dark Night of the Scarecrow was shot in 17 days (the original schedule called for 18 days, but a fire cost one shooting day), and all of the nocturnal scenes were actually shot at night.

+Locations in Piru, California were used as primary locations, including 652 N. Main Street (Hazelrigg's post office), 699 Via Eustero (Skeeter's gas station), Center Street & Main Street (a cafe/bar), and 691 Main Street (the boarding house where Hazelrigg lived).

 Release

 Dark Night of the Scarecrow premiered on CBS on October 24, 1981.
 It was later screened on 29 April 2010 as part of the Texas Frightmare Weekend.

-Home video
+Home media

 The film was released on VHS by Key Video in the mid-1980s.

-The film was later released on DVD by VCI Entertainment on September 28, 2010.
-VCI Video would later release the film for the first time on Blu-ray on October 11, 2011.
-VCI would re-release the film on DVD one last time on September 11, 2012.
+The film was later released on DVD by VCI Entertainment on September 28, 2010 and on Blu-ray for the first time on October 11, 2011.
+VCI re-released the film on DVD on September 11, 2012.

 Reception

+Rotten Tomatoes gives the film a 63% score based on reviews from 8 critics.

 Dread Central gave the film a score of 4.5 out of 5, calling it "a spooky masterpiece"; praising the film's atmosphere, characters, and subtlety.
 Justin Kerswell from Hysteria Lives! awarded the film 4/5 stars, calling it "a slow burning, fantastically creepy small screen tale".
 In his review, Kerswell praised the film's ambiguity, writing, "At times it's so understated, so well constructed, we are as unsure as the characters as to whether there really is something out there lurking in the dark or, perhaps, their growing paranoia has finally got the better of them."
 Angel Van Croft from HorrorNews.net gave the film a positive review, calling it "a well made movie with great acting, directing, and plenty of spooky atmosphere."

 Cameron McGaughy from DVD Talk offered the film similar praise, writing, "Dark Night of the Scarecrow isn't just one of the best made-for-television films ever made, it's one of the best horror films of all time...
 Utilizing masterful performances, locations, shots and sounds, it's a simple and subtly scary effort that relies on restraint.
 It stands the test of time and features an iconic image of evil that has never been more powerful, making this a classic steeped in frightful fall ambience, colors and imagery."
 Andrew Smith from Popcorn Pictures commended the film's well-rounded characters, cinematography, and "unsettling vibe"; stating that the film was "proof that even TV movies can be effective if the makers are intent on producing something more than standard".

 The film was not without its detractors.

 Scott Weinberg from eFilmCritic.com awarded the film 2/5 stars, calling it "laughable junk", and criticized Durning's casting as the main villain.